pptam/pptam-tool/documentation/how_to_install.md

 - See [here](./how_to_install_on_virtualbox.md) for the installation using two **virtual** machines using [VirtualBox](https://www.virtualbox.org)
 - See [here](./how_to_install_full.md) for the full installation on two **real** machines

+Notes to update:
+- docker can be run without sudo (add to the docker group and sudo chown $USER /var/run/docker.sock)
+- sudo snap restart docker

+- Configuration needed so that PPTAM can restart docker without password sudo visudo power ALL=(ALL) NOPASSWD: /usr/bin/snap restart docker